ekcomputer/Northern_Change_Lab/Resources.md

 * [ThinkWell](https://ithinkwell.com.au/) (books, workshops, resources - I highly recommend!) - Maria Gardiner and Hugh Kearns have worked as an award winning team for the past fifteen years.
 They are well known as leading practitioners and researchers in cognitive behavioural coaching.
   	* Book: __52 Ways to Stay Well: During your PhD, post-doc or research career__, by Hugh Kearns

-## Networking and promting your work
+## Networking and promoting your work
 * [The Spatial Community](https://thespatialcommunity.org/) (see above)
 * [Building Your Professional GIS Portfolio](https://youtu.be/wBP-s4fP5uQ) - webinar from URISA, the organization for GIS professionals.
 It has lots of general advice that applies to designing websites in general.
 * [ScienceGradSchoolCoach.com](https://www.sciencegradschoolcoach.com/) - A premium service I haven't tried, but it looks helpful.